Owner & Head Instructor

 Katy has raced with winning crews in Canada and the UK on successful campaigns including the Vancouver Area Racing Championship circuit, the VanIsle 360, the Fastnet and qualifying events, and a one-design European Championship campaign.

-Now Katy is putting her experience and truly global perspective to work in building Sea to Sky Sailing.
+Now Katy is putting her global perspective with combined racing, cruising and offshore experience to work in building Sea to Sky Sailing.

 Taking the Sea to Sky Sailing Race Team around Vancouver Island in the 2017 VanIsle 360.
-14 days, 600 miles, and 5 podium finishes during the 9 legs of the race.
-This was a true adventure into the wilderness of BC's west coast and out into the open Pacific Ocean.
+14 days, 600 miles, and 5 podium finishes during the 9 legs of the race for a 4th place finish overall in our division.